pywbem/pywbemtools/docs/pywbemclicommands.rst

        name = "Saara";
     };

-or using the keys wild card:
+or using the keys wildcard:

 .. code-block:: text